 Rapid transmission of information improves care and operational efficiency

 Implement strategic technology projects on schedule and on budget

 How are we doing?

-In our second quarter (Q2), July to September, each of our projects are on track.
+In our third quarter (Q3), October to December, the status of our technology projects are as follows:

 ARE WE ON TRACK TO MEET THE TARGET BY YEAR END (march 31, 2017)?

 Currently we are on track with the expected performance of this target with four of the five strategic technology and their planned milestones for the year.
 We have experienced delays with eHealth Ontario processes in our Connecting Ontario project and the testing activities are expected to take longer than forecasted.
 This may impact stage 2 timelines for this project.
 The intranet project experienced issues during testing that has delayed the launch of that product.
 Launch timelines will be updated once those have been addressed.